wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-leverage-next-generation-protection/includes/2-intelligent-protections.md

 This system works well in most cases but relies on the antivirus provider responding rapidly with signatures for new threats.
 Users must also download the latest signatures often and, although downloads are often automated, protection for new threats is not instantaneous.
 The user may also decide to disregard the warnings they receive from their antivirus software and run the dangerous code anyway.

 Microsoft Defender Antivirus is the next-generation protection component of Microsoft Defender for Endpoint.
-Next-generation antivirus technologies provide automatic, instantaneous protection against new and emerging threats that closes the loop holes in the traditional antivirus model.
+Next-generation antivirus technologies provide automatic, instantaneous protection against new and emerging threats and close the loop holes in the traditional antivirus model.

 Let's examine some of the methods Microsoft Defender Antivirus uses deliver next-generation protection.